-2022 US Tax Filing Season
+2026 US Tax Filing Season

-The filing deadline for 2021 returns is 18 April 2022 for most people.
-However, this is automatically extended to 15 June for those resident outside the US and the deadline can be further extended to 17 October.
+The filing deadline for 2025 returns is 15 April 2026 for most people.
+However, this is automatically extended to 15 June for those resident outside the US and the deadline can be further extended to 15 October.
 The deadline for filing the FBAR is automatically extended to 15 October.
-Payment is due by 18 April even if a filing extension has been granted.
+Payment is due by 15 April even if a filing extension has been granted.

-US and UK Taxes
+US and UK Tax

 Dealing with the tax system of one country can be frustrating enough, but when you have to deal with the tax systems of two countries it can become a real challenge!